James Madison University: Colleges

 The College of Visual and Performing Arts includes three schools: the School of Art, Design, and Art History; the School of Music; and the School of Theatre and Dance.

 In September 2010, the college opened the Forbes Center for the Performing Arts, a complex composed of two connected buildings: the Estes Center for Theatre and Dance and the Roberts Center for Music Performance.
 The $82 million facility was funded by a Virginia higher-education bond package.

 Board of Visitors

 Like all public universities in Virginia, James Madison is governed by a Board of Visitors appointed by the Governor of Virginia.
-In addition to the 15 members appointed by the governor, the speaker of the Faculty Senate and an elected student representative serve as representatives for the faculty and the student body respectively.
+In addition to the 15 members appointed by the governor, the speaker of the Faculty Senate and an elected student represent the faculty and the student body respectively.
 The appointed members serve for a maximum of two consecutive four-year terms, while the student representative is limited to two one-year terms.
 The faculty representative serves while remaining the speaker of the JMU Faculty Senate.
 Some appointed members of note include former presidential candidate Carly Fiorina and former first lady of Virginia, Susan Allen.